aasgit/lede-userpkgs/README.md

     * after  sysupgrade: reinstall the packages that were manually installed by the user.
     * after  sysupgrade: restore previously created configuration files with 'sysupgrade'.

+## DISCLAIMER

+This script has not been tested throughly yet and, anyway, its functionality might break pretty easily because of differences between LEDE versions. i.e: packages get renamed, dependencies resolution and things alike.
+It is meant as both personal use and an itch to scratch.
+You are better of learning how to create your own 'sysupgrade.bin' image for your router.
+Read about it [here.](https://lede-project.org/docs/user-guide/imagebuilder)

+## VERSION AND TODO

 See HISTORY for info on version history and TODO.

 ## LICENSE